TL;DR

 Anti-pattern: stacking tools without MCP discovery hurts agent selection.

-Why is MCP faster than wrapping an API?
+Why is MCP faster than wrapping an API for an agent?

 Last reviewed 2026-05-06.